The Sociology Department gives four awards annually:

 The award recognizes the best class paper on the topic of gender with sociological implications submitted to an undergraduate course in the College of Arts and Sciences each calendar year.
 Winners may be from any class year.

-The 2018 award was given to senior Sociology major William Hubschman for his paper “Traditional Masculinity in Sport.”
-The paper was written for Professor Michael Malec’s course, Sports in American Society.
+- The 2018 award was granted to senior Sociology major William Hubschman ’19 for his paper “Traditional Masculinity in Sport.”

 David A. Karp Honors Thesis Award